 The focus on rare diseases was perfect for translational researchers who focus on pediatric inflammatory and rheumatic diseases.
 It was an outstanding opportunity to learn from leaders in translational medicine in rare diseases and to connect with others who desire to do the same.
 The course exceeded their expectations.
 Not only were we able to learn about the latest developments in the field of translational medicine but we were also given excellent opportunity to better understand the interconnection between the basic science to the clinical aspects of translational medicine.
 For translational scientists involved mostly in basic research, the course also delivered new insights, tools and competence to navigate the difficult track from the bench to the bedside.
 This course is a wonderful opportunity to make new connections with other translational medicine researchers from around the globe and actually build a foundation for future collaboration.
 We both highly recommend this course to anyone who has a desire to pursue a career in translational medicine, and are tremendously grateful to CARRA and the Arthritis Foundation for the support to be able to attend!

 Drs.
-Hanna Kim, Rebecca Sadun, and Grant Schulert were each selected for the CARRA-PReS Travel Award, which covers up to $2500 in travel expenses related to attending the Paediatric Rheumatology European Association (PReS) Annual Scientific Congress (September 14- 17, 2017) and the preceding Young Investigators Meeting (YIM) (September 13-14, 2017), both in Athens, Greece.
+Hanna Kim, Rebecca Sadun, and Grant Schulert were each selected for the CARRA-PReS Travel Award, which covers up to $2,500 in travel expenses related to attending the Paediatric Rheumatology European Association (PReS) Annual Scientific Congress on September 14- 17, 2017, and the preceding Young Investigators Meeting (YIM) on September 13-14, 2017, both in Athens, Greece.
 At the YIM, all young investigators had the opportunity to present their research.
 All three travel award winners also presented their research at the main PReS Scientific Congress.

 Dr. Schulert presented his work on “Single cell RNA-sequencing of bone marrow macrophages identifies a distinct subpopulation in systemic JIA with features of interferon response, endocytic vesicles and phagocytosis.”
-Of note, Dr. Schulert was awarded the gold medal for best abstract by an early investigator.
+Dr. Schulert was awarded the gold medal for best abstract by an Early Investigator.